Tim Wright contributed to this article.

 You may have heard: Caddo Commission passed a bike plan!
 But, what policy did they pass exactly?
 What does that mean for us two-wheel-travelers?

 Biking is healthy, environmentally-sound, and fun.
+They can also be one of the safest modes of travel provided you have biker leather from Leather Stand and other such gears.
 Safe bike paths are key in equitable transportation systems for lower income travelers and fundamental “quality of life” amenities for professionals.
 Yet, it is not “as easy as riding a bike” to build hundreds of interconnected miles of bike paths across Caddo Parish.

 Three different entities, Shreveport Common, Caddo Parish, and the City of Shreveport are bringing our bicycle and pedestrian infrastructure into the 21st century behind-the-scenes, all in the face of limited financial resources and an ingrained car-centric culture.
 These three entities are working within the same bicycle map framework, yet on their own timeline and utilizing different funding strategies within their respective jurisdictions.